-According to a study from New York University our brains make a decision on how trustworthy we think someone is in around 33 milliseconds, faster than we have even processed we are looking at a face.
+According to a study from New York University, our brains make a decision on how trustworthy we think someone is in around 33 milliseconds, faster than we have even processed we are looking at a face.
 Physical features it appears are an important factor in how we decide whether we trust someone or not.
-When we do look and process faces, happy looking faces are perceived more trustworthy than angry looking faces.
+When we do look and process faces, happy looking faces are perceived as more trustworthy than angry looking faces.

 These examples below, used in the NYU study, show the subtle differences between facial expressions in real faces (top line) and computer generated faces (bottom line).
 The faces on the right, which look happier and more open, are rated much more trustworthy than the faces on the left who look angrier.

 Faces with more pronounced cheekbones and higher inner eyebrows are seen as more trustworthy than faces with less obvious cheekbones and eyebrows which sit lower at their inner part by the nose.